Man charged with Kansas City lawyer's murder after accidentally recording confession

 Witness accounts, however, provided a starting point for police: An older, gray-haired man parked a white van across the street from Pickert's home that morning.
 A similar van was seen speeding away in the moments after the attorney was gunned down.

-Local farmer and furniture maker David Jungerman — the losing defendant in a civil lawsuit that Pickert had won months earlier — was being linked on social media to the shooting.
-Local media reports noted that he owned a white van, physically matched the suspect's description, and had a "history of violent and vindictive behavior."
+Farmer and baby furniture maker David Jungerman — the losing defendant in a civil lawsuit that Pickert had won months earlier — was being linked on social media to the shooting.
+Local media reports noted that he owned a white van, physically matched the suspect's description and had a "history of violent and vindictive behavior."

-But in the weeks after the shooting, Kansas City police explicitly denied 80-year-old Jungerman was a suspect — until Wednesday, when prosecutors announced at a news conference they had enough evidence, including of Jungerman accidentally recording himself saying he committed murder.
+But in the weeks after the shooting, Kansas City police explicitly denied Jungerman, 80, was a suspect — until Wednesday, when prosecutors announced at a news conference they had enough evidence, including of Jungerman accidentally recording himself saying he had committed murder.

 Breaking News Emails

-"People uh know that I murdered that son of a b---h," he is quoted as saying, according to a probable cause affidavit.
+"People, uh, know that I murdered that son of a b----," he is quoted as saying, according to a probable cause affidavit.

+Jungerman pleaded not guilty Thursday to the charges in Jackson County Circuit Court.
+His attorney, Daniel Ross, said his client "emphatically denies" the allegations against him.

-Emily Riegel, Pickert's widow, thanked investigators Wednesday as they laid out the charges of first-degree murder and armed criminal action.
+On Wednesday, Pickert's widow, Emily Riegel, thanked investigators as they laid out the charges of first-degree murder and armed criminal action.

 "For 168 days we've all wondered if this day would come," Riegel told reporters.
 "We had hoped and prayed.
 We've been in the turmoil of the unknown."